The Challenge of an "Onigiri Shop" That Started with a Handcart

 However, we are now facing even greater challenges.

+■Global material costs have soared due to the situation in the Middle East.
+Interior costs are now more than 1.4 times the original estimate, bringing the total project cost to approximately 40 million yen.
+Even after reluctantly abandoning the construction of the "rice warehouse," which was something I was passionate about, the cost is still beyond what I can manage alone.
 The property contract is finalized, construction has begun, and staff have been hired.
 Menu development is also underway.
 The ship has already set sail.
-There's no turning back.
+There is no turning back.
 But right now, I don't have enough fuel to keep this ship moving.

-Thank you in advance for your support.
+Thank you for your support.

 Current progress